davejachimiak/hash_out/README.md

 ##### `#hash_out` automatically excludes from its returning hash the following:
 1. private methods
-2. methods that require arguments.
+2. methods that require arguments
-3. instance methods the class that includes `HashOut` that wrap or otherwise call `#hash_out`.
+3. instance methods in classes that include `HashOut` that wrap or otherwise call `#hash_out`

 ```ruby
 require 'hash_out'